Bloody Mary (song): Single release and media appearances

-In November 2022, "Bloody Mary" went viral after a sped-up version was used in videos on TikTok depicting Wednesday Addams' (Jenna Ortega) dance in the Netflix television series Wednesday and its fan recreations.
+In November 2022, "Bloody Mary" went viral after a sped-up version was used in videos on TikTok depicting Wednesday Addams's (Jenna Ortega) dance in the Netflix television series Wednesday and its fan recreations.
 The videos originated from a clip of Addams dancing to the Cramps' 1981 song "Goo Goo Muck", but with the audio replaced with "Bloody Mary".
 This quickly caused a massive spike in the song's streams, and on December 2, 2022, it was sent to French radio as a single, and was released as a single in Italy on December 23.
 On January 17, 2023, the song was sent to US pop radio, and to adult contemporary stations on January 30.
 On March 15, 2023, Interscope released "Bloody Mary" on vinyl record with some of the lyrics etched into the surface, followed by a CD release on May 5.
 Another twelve-inch vinyl version titled "Glow in the Dark" was released for Halloween of 2023.

 On TikTok, Gaga later posted a black-and-white video in which she recreates the viral dance wearing goth makeup and an outfit similar to the one worn by Wednesday in the show.
 The sped-up version of "Bloody Mary" was featured in Netflix's teaser for season two of Wednesday.
-Gaga herself was the special guest for the Wednesday-themed final part of Netflix's June 2025 live company Tudum event in Los Angeles’ Kia Forum in which she performed a medley of selected songs including "Bloody Mary".
+Gaga herself was the special guest for the Wednesday-themed final part of Netflix's June 2025 live company Tudum event in Los Angeles’ Kia Forum, where she performed a medley of selected songs and danced along as "Bloody Mary" was played.